-RG’s International Team seeks to create a collaborative International Network in Rare Disease through partnerships across the globe as well those already established in the United States.
+RG’s International Team seeks to create a collaborative International Network in Rare Diseases through partnerships across the globe.

-If you are interested in learning more about the Rare Genomics Institutes International Team or becoming an affiliate, please contact us >
+If you are interested in learning more about the Rare Genomics Institutes International Team or becoming a Global Alliance Partner, please contact us >

 Should you read your DNA?
 A TEDx Talk by Dr. Noam Shomron: